All Episodes

 I see that.

-I would suggest that there's a button there that you can hit where you can go frame by frame, and if you get it to hold on the frame where it's like transitioning from the terrain to the line, where you can see both of them still clearly, you will have that aha moment, because then the structure will become so apparent.
+And if you get it to hold on the frame where it's like transitioning from the terrain to the lion, where you can see both of them still clearly, you will have that aha moment because then the structure will become so apparent.

 Okay.

-Um, I'll try that.
+I'll try that.

-At any rate, it is working, I think, for most people with Internet Explorer and not Netscape, for whatever reason.
+At any rate, it is working, I think, for most people with Internet Explorer and not Netscape for whatever reason.

 And you'll see how this thing actually has exquisite detail on the right and the left, but they're not the same.

-And see, everyone expected, and I know you expected, If we got a good view of the other side, it would be symmetrical.
+And see, everyone expected, and I know you expected, if we got a good view of the other side, it would be symmetrical.

 Well, if it was, believe me, the arguments would be raging a lot harder tonight.